Non-Universality from Conserved Superoperators in Unitary Circuits: The Superoperator Algebra Approach to (Non-)Universality

 \section{The Superoperator Algebra Approach to (Non-)Universality}

 We now discuss the application of the commutant algebra framework to understand the non-universality of any given set of gates -- or equivalently, to the calculation of the so-called dynamical Lie algebras~\cite{d2007introduction}.
 The main difference between the frameworks described here and those in the previous section is that instead of algebras of operators that act linearly on Hilbert space of states, here we will be interested in the algebras generated by superoperators that act linearly on the Hilbert space of operators.
+For easy reference, in Tab.~\ref{tab:names} we have summarized the list of symbols that we use in this generalization.